Social Democratic Party of Lithuania: Since 2001

 In the 2024 parliamentary elections, the party achieved a "historic victory", finishing in first place with 19.32% of the popular vote and 52 out of 141 seats.
 While party chair Vilija Blinkevičiūtė had expressed her willingness to serve as prime minister during the campaign, she declined the role after the election, leading instead to the nomination of deputy chair Gintautas Paluckas.
 This unexpected change in leadership was criticized by the LSDP's potential coalition partners.

 After the election, further controversy arose when the Social Democrats invited the newly created populist party Dawn of Nemunas to join the ruling coalition, along with the Union of Democrats "For Lithuania".
 The founder of Dawn of Nemunas, Remigijus Žemaitaitis, is known for making antisemitic statements, and his party's inclusion sparked backlash from Lithuanian civil society groups, as well as from lawmakers and ambassadors abroad, including US Senate Foreign Relations Committee chair Ben Cardin, German MPs Roderich Kiesewetter and Michael Roth, Polish senator Michał Kamiński, and the Israeli embassy.
 Roth, the chair of the Bundestag Foreign Affairs Committee, urged the LSDP to reconsider their choice and claimed that it would threaten LSDP's membership in the Party of European Socialists.
 However, no official PES condemnation of the coalition was issued, and the European party congratulated the Social Democrats with the formation of the Paluckas Cabinet on December 12.

-In power, the Paluckas Cabinet raised Lithuania's defense funding to it's highest level in the country's history, reformed the retirement fund system, re-established the option for low-income families to choose a public electricity supplier, increased child benefits and funding for education, abolished premiums for private healthcare services which are financed by the state healthcare fund, and established a road fund.
+In power, the Paluckas Cabinet raised Lithuania's defense funding to its highest level in the country's history, reformed the retirement fund system, re-established the option for low-income families to choose a public electricity supplier, increased child benefits and funding for education, abolished premiums for private healthcare services which are financed by the state healthcare fund, and established a road fund.
 On 27 June 2025, a taxation reform put forward by the Social Democrats was approved by the Seimas, which established a progressive taxation system for personal income with three tax brackets, raised corporate tax and established new taxes on sugar and non-life insurance.

 On 31 July 2025, following a series of investigative reports on his allegedly corrupt business dealings, Gintautas Paluckas announced his resignation as prime minister and chair of the Social Democratic Party.
 Due to Paluckas's resignation, the LSDP first deputy chair Mindaugas Sinkevičius became the acting chair of the party.
 On 4 August, Rimantas Šadžius was appointed as the acting prime minister of Lithuania.